aircarbon/stm/contracts/Interfaces/docs/OVERVIEW__STM.md

     (b) ERC20 (partial) implementation (exc. transferFrom, transferFrom, approve) and permission semantics on withdrawn tokens, and

-    (c) ETH subscriber cashflow processing of (USD-priced or ETH-priced) token issuances, and (d) (WIP) ETH issuer cashflow processing of CFT-equity or CFT-loan payments.
+    (c) WIP: ETH subscriber cashflow processing of (USD-priced or ETH-priced) token issuances, and (d) ETH issuer cashflow processing of CFT-equity or CFT-loan payments.

 STM is configured at deployment time to one of the following two types:
 * Commodity token (CT): a semi-fungible (multi-batch), multi-type commodity underlying; or
 * Cashflow token (CFT): a fully-fungible (single-batch), single-type cashflow-generating underlying.

 ## Functionality: Core (CT)
-Core features of STM include:
+Features of STM include:
 * Multi-type token & multi-currency (collateral) ledger
 * Minting of tokens in batch(es) *[permission: owner-only]*
 * Funding and withdrawing of collateralized ledger fiat and crypto currency *[permission: owner-only]*